-In relation to transparency and disclosures, the Group is establishing a baseline in its impact emanating from Scope 1-3 emissions, and will issue its first 'ESG Report' in 2023.
+In relation to transparency and disclosures, the Group is establishing a baseline in its impact emanating from Scope 1-3 emissions.
 Where possible, the Group will continuously seek to align its product suite to international principles and provide third party assurance for its "Green" asset and liability balance sheet.
 To enhance ESG sustainability knowledge and skills in the business, the Group provides training courses to upskill employees across all of its business functions.